luizasalantiu/auth-web-app/README.md

 ##### Intro

-Simple Java web application with basic authentication and 3 private pages accessible by users with appropriate roles.
-Uses Front controller with command pattern.
+Simple Java web application with basic authentication over SSL and private pages accessible by users with appropriate roles.
+The solution uses Front controller with command pattern (over-engineered for exercise purposes).
-Implements basic authentication over SSL, with password hashing done with [bcrypt](http://www.mindrot.org/projects/jBCrypt/).

 ##### Test credentials